Adhameissa/Poultry-Monitoring-System/README.md

 2. Upload images or videos for analysis
 3. View detailed reports and visualizations
 4. Access historical data and analytics

-### Mobile App
-1. Launch the Flutter app
-2. Connect to your farm's monitoring system
-3. Receive real-time alerts and notifications
-4. Monitor poultry health on the go

 ## 🤝 Contributing